The top 15 cheap eats in Kensington Market

-Belgian-style frites are all the rage in Toronto thanks to this small fry shop.
-While their fries are delicious with only salt as a dressing, I'd opt for a more unique offering like the War Frites.
-Freshly cooked fries get topped with peanut butter, mayo and onion.
+Belgian-style frites are delicious with only a bit of salt but here you can opt for more unique offerings like the War Frites topped with peanut butter, mayo and onion.

-This is where to go for a taste of traditional Venezuelan food.
-Arepas are offered in a variety of different meats, veggies, cheeses and sauces.
+This is where to go for a traditional Venezuelan lunch.
+Arepas comes with a variety of different meats, veggies, cheeses and sauces.

 This all-vegan restaurant dishes out an array of vegan comfort foods.
 A must-try is their southern fried tofu and mixed root vegetable fries.
 The tofu is seasoned with southern spices, coated in panko breadcrumbs and served with BBQ sauce for dipping.

-Found on the corner of Baldwin and Kensington Avenue is this Mexican-style sandwich shop.
-They have a variety of torta offerings including their Cubana, which is loaded with smoked ham, adobo pork, gouda, sliced avocado, tomatoes, chipotle sauce and spicy dijon.
+This colourful Mexican-style sandwich shop at the corner of Baldwin and Kensington serves a variety of tortas including their Cubana loaded with smoked ham, adobo pork, gouda, sliced avocado, tomatoes, chipotle sauce and spicy dijon.

-Kensington's biggest and best slice can be had at this Baldwin St. pizza parlour.
-Mow down on a slice of pepperoni on one of the few bar stools or if it's nice outside walk around Kensington 'za in hand.
+Kensington's biggest slice can be had at this Baldwin St. pizza parlour.
+Chow down on a slice of pepperoni on one of the few bar stools or if it's nice outside walk around Kensington 'za in hand.

-Kensington Market locals know to come here for their fill of homemade jerk chicken.
-All jerk chicken is served alongside rice, beans and coleslaw for a complete meal.
+Locals know to come here for their fill of homemade jerk chicken.
+All jerk is served alongside rice, beans and coleslaw for a complete meal.

-Scrolling through your Instagram feed you've surely seen this chicken and waffles spot once or twice.
-Order up The ODB and chow down on boneless dark meat piled on top of a maple buttered waffle and dressed in a sweet and tangy sauce.
+Order up The ODB and you'll get boneless dark meat piled on top of a maple buttered waffle and dressed in a sweet and tangy sauce.

-This hidden gem of gluten-free, vegan and all organic eats is nestled in the heart of Kensington Market.
-The cafe is best-known for their sweet and savoury crepes, all made with homemade vegan buckwheat batter.
+This favourite for gluten-free, vegan and organic eats is best-known for their sweet and savoury crepes, all made with homemade vegan buckwheat batter.

-Those in the know head to the back of this Latin American grocery store on weekends to find ladies making cheap and tasty El Salvadorian street food.
-A freshly made pupusa filled with e pork, cheese and refried beans will set you back a mere $3.
+>Those in the know head to the back of this Latin American grocery store on weekends to find ladies making cheap and tasty El Salvadorian street food.
+A freshly made pupusa filled with pork, cheese and refried beans will set you back a mere $3.